CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ####Maps
 Maps are denoted use a colon (:) and a space between each key value pair.

-**Example: a SLANG  task's navigate key is mapped to a mapping of results and their targets**
+**Example: a CloudSlang task's navigate key is mapped to a mapping of results and their targets**
 ```yaml
 navigate:
   ILLEGAL: FAILURE